-- 1. Free, Prior, and Informed Consent (FPIC): - a.
-Project developers must address the following topics with the livestock operator prior to project approval: - i.
-Concepts of climate change and carbon markets. - ii.
-Requirements associated with livestock projects, including ongoing MRV. - iii.
-Estimates of costs and benefits associated with the livestock project and the division of costs and distribution of benefits or benefit sharing.
-The source used for carbon pricing estimates must be disclosed to the livestock operator. - b.
+- b.
 After the topics to comply with 1.a (see above) have been addressed, livestock operators must approve the livestock carbon project and the project developer. - 2.
 Ongoing Notification, Participation, and Documentation: - a.
 The project developer must review with the livestock operator on an annual basis the following topics: - i.
 Ongoing project activities, including MRV. - ii.
 Credits issued. - iii.
 Purchase agreements, project finances, and ongoing benefit sharing arrangements. - b.
 Project notification and documentation must be presented to the livestock operator in an appropriate format and language to ensure understanding. - 3.
 Labor and Safety: The project developer must attest that the project is in material compliance with all applicable laws, including labor or safety laws.
 See Section 3.6 Regulatory Compliance for further information. - 4.
-Dispute Resolution: The Reserve holds public comment on all listed projects prior to registration and has an ongoing dispute resolution process.
-See the Reserve Offset

-Program Manual and website for further information on programmatic and project specific public consultation and dispute resolution processes.
+Dispute Resolution: The Reserve holds a 30-day public comment period on all listed projects prior to registration and has an ongoing dispute resolution process.
+See the Reserve Offset Program Manual and website for further information on programmatic and project specific public consultation and dispute resolution processes.
 Projects that receive material complaints will not be registered until a satisfactory dispute resolution plan has been approved.